hominid101/enron-fraud/README.md

 say, a decision tree classifier). [relevant rubric item: “tune the algorithm”]

 Parameters are arguments passed when creating a classifier, and before fitting.
 Parameters can make a huge difference in the decision boundary that the classification algorithm arrives at.
-Sometimes parameter tuning can cause overfitting, and chosing the right parameters which avoiding overfitting is an art.
+Sometimes parameter tuning can cause overfitting, and chosing the right parameters while avoiding overfitting is an art.

 GridSearchCV was used to systematically tune the parameters of the two best-performing classifiers KNN, and Decision Tree.
 These results are summarized in the table below.
-In addition to grid search through possible parameters, the table also shows results of hand-tuning the KNN and Decision Tree classifiers based on our understanding of the classification algorithms.
+In addition to grid search through possible parameters, the table also shows results of hand-tuning the KNN and Decision-Tree classifiers based on our understanding of the classification algorithms.
 It is interesting to note the hand-tuned Decision Tree slightly outperforms the grid-searched Decision Tree.

 Following observations were made during hand-tuning of KNN classifier

 1. Parameter p=1 (use Manhattan distance instead of Euclidean) did actually help, and improved both the precision and recall scores.
 Hence we used p=1 in our final classifier.

 2. Parameter leaf_size was varied from 5 to 100 (default=30), but
  it had no significant effect.

-For the Decision Tree Classifier we tried the following parameter tunes
+For the Decision-Tree Classifier we tried the following parameter tunes

 1. splitter="random" (default="best") degraded the performance.
-2. min_samples_split=5 (default=2) improved the precision but degraded recall.
+2. min\_samples\_split=5 (default=2) improved the precision but degraded recall.
 3. default parameter values gave the best balance between precision and recall.

   <table class="answer">